Slow Cooker Ham and Potato Soup

 • Add diced potatoes, diced onion, minced garlic, cooked bacon, ham, carrots, celery, dried parsley, and chicken broth to the slow cooker.
 Season with salt and pepper.

-• Stir and cook for 6-8 hours on low or on high for 3-4 hours.
+• Stir and cook for 6-8 hours on low, or 3-4 hours on high.

 Roux Mixture: